bradfrost/atomic-design/chapter-5.md

 - How are design system changes deployed to live applications?
 - How will people find out about changes?

-This list isn't comprehensive, but your team should have answers and processes in place to address changes to the design system.
+There are likely many more change-related questions to answer, but the point is your team should have answers and processes in place to address changes to the design system.

 As mentioned a few times already, frequent communication and collaboration between design system makers and users is key for successfully governing your design system. **Make it as easy as possible to users and makers to communicate**.
-Set up a design system Slack channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
+Set up a design system Slack or Yammer channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
 If users are stuck on something, they should know exactly where and who to turn to for help.

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs improved, and review priorities and the roadmap to make sure the   system is serving the needs of the business.
-These regular checkups are especially helpful for keeping stakeholders up to speed since they often aren't involved in the day to day of the design system.
+These regular checkups are especially helpful for keeping stakeholders up to speed since they often aren't involved in the day to day of the design system's operations.

 ### Making changes to patterns
-One thing that's critical to the longterm success of your design system is to make sure the UI patterns are up to date and are properly serving the products.
+A critical part of a successfully maintaining a design system is ensuring UI patterns are up to date, embrace design & development best practices (which are always moving targets!), and continue to properly serve the organization's products and applications.

+Let's discuss a few scenarios that require managing change to your design system's UI patterns.

 #### Changing patterns
+UI patterns can and should be changed for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, UX best practice updates, and so on.

+The design system maintenance team needs to understand why and when to tweak patterns, how to go about making those changes, and how to roll those improvements out into individual applications.

+Keeping patterns fresh is essential for the longterm health of the design system.
+Nobody wants to use and maintain a Web 2.0-looking design system full of bevels and crusty code!

 #### Adding patterns
+As smart as your team may be, it's quite possible you won't think of every conceivable pattern to include in your design system right out of the gate.
+As the system is applied to more products, gaps will inevitably emerge where the needs of the application aren't solved by existing patterns.
+In such cases, it will become clear new patterns will need created to address these needs.

+Care should be taken when adding patterns to the library. **If every whim results in a brand new pattern, the design system will become a bloated and unwieldy wild west**.
+So it's worth asking, is this a one-off situation or is this something can be leveraged in other applications?

+Perhaps you may want to assume a one-off until a different team encounters a similar use case.
+If the team working on Application 2 looks at Application 1 and says "I want that!" perhaps that's a good indicator that a one-off pattern should be added to the pattern library.

 #### Removing patterns
-- Have a plan for deprecating patterns that are no longer serving the organization.  https://github.com/salesforce-ux/sass-deprecate

-### Communicating change
-You can create the best style guide in world, use the most appropriate technology, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.

-Makers, users, and other stakeholders need to be well aware of all the latest changes to and thinking around the design system.

-Communication is especially important in the early days of the initiative.
-Frequent communication helps keep the design system in the front of everyone's mind so it takes root and becomes an integral part of your organization's workflow. **As time goes on, frequent communication helps the system increase in value like that fine bottle of wine**.
-Communication can include:

-- Change logs ("Here's what's changed in the pattern library this month")
-- Roadmaps ("Here's what's coming up over the next few months")
-- requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
-- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
-- Success stories ("Team X launched this new feature using the design system; read more about how they did it.")
-- Resources ("Here's a great article about documenting ")

-**Design system changes, updates, and requests should be communicated wherever your team hangs out**.
-That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.

-{% include figure.html src="../images/fpo.png" caption="Material Design's creators publish a handy changelog on their website so " %}

-- Publish updates
-- Notifications - Regular E-mail newsletters, blog updates, etc, whenever things change, Slack integrations,
-- email updates, blog posts, video casts,

-> Whenever someone makes a pull request, it sends a notification to our #Design slack channel, announcing to the team that there is a proposal change and feedback is required <cite><a href="https://medium.com/shyp-design/managing-style-guides-at-shyp-c217116c8126">Micah Sivitz, Shyp</a>

-- Monitor progress over time - Lonely Planet's Rizzo design system tracks performance metrics over time.

-[/TODO]
+Patterns should be retired/sunsetted/removed/deprecated for a number of reasons.
+Perhaps you discover through use that a particular pattern is a terrible idea.
+Perhaps the industry has moved away from a pattern for UX or technical reasons.
+Maybe a pattern sat there unused by any application for ages.
+Maybe users reported back with a lot of negative feedback about working with a particular pattern.

+Having a plan for deprecating patterns is a great idea.
+But how do you remove patterns from the design system without pulling the rug out from people relying on those patterns in their applications?
+To address this issue, Salesforce created a neat utility called [Sass Deprecate](https://github.com/salesforce-ux/sass-deprecate) that flags patterns that are heading to the chopping block in the near future.
+Through some clever use of flags and styling, the maker team can give a heads-up to users that a particular pattern is going away, and that they should make use of a different recommended pattern instead.

 ## Make it maintainable
+With all this talk about changing, adding, and removing patterns, you may be wondering "How the hell are our applications supposed to actually keep up with all these changes?!"
+And in asking that question, you will have stumbled onto one of the biggest challenges organizations face in successfully maintaining a design system.

-Many pattern libraries fall into a state of disrepair because the effort required to update patterns and documentation is far too high.
-If a pattern library is difficult and time consuming to update, people will eventually stop updating it and the pattern library will begin its drift into oblivion.
-Making updates to UI patterns and documentation should be as frictionless as possible, so reducing this friction should become a high priority for the design system team.
+Many design systems fall into a state of disrepair because the effort required to make updates is far too high.
+If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated they stop paying attention and the design system will begin its drift into oblivion.
+Making updates to UI patterns, documentation, and applications should be as frictionless as possible, so reducing this friction should become a high priority for the design system team.
 This involves careful consideration from both a technological and workflow standpoint.

 ### In search of the Holy Grail
-**The design system Holy Grail involves creating an environment where the pattern library and production environment are perfectly in sync**.
+**The design system Holy Grail involves creating an environment where the pattern library and live applications are perfectly in sync**.
 The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.

 {% include figure.html src="../images/content/workflow-system-first-holy-grail.png" caption="The Holy Grail of design systems is one where one can make a change to a UI pattern and have it simultaneously update the pattern library and production environments." %}